openshift/release/clusters/build-clusters/02_cluster/README.md

 We do not need the additional arg `--dns01-recursive-nameservers="8.8.8.8:53"` in the deployment of cert-manager.

-* The selector in ClusterIssuer seem not working as mentioned in [cert-manager/issues/2968](https://github.com/jetstack/cert-manager/issues/2968):
+* The selector in ClusterIssuer seems to not work as mentioned in [cert-manager/issues/2968](https://github.com/jetstack/cert-manager/issues/2968):

 ```
 apiVersion: cert-manager.io/v1